-Bavarian Nordic announces a new Phase 2 study, exploring the combination of its cancer vaccine, CV301 and Bristol-Myers Squibb’s nivolumab (OPDIVO) in patients with metastatic colorectal cancer (mCRC).
+The first patient has been dosed in a Phase 2 study evaluating the combination therapy of its cancer vaccine, CV301, and Bristol Myers Squibb’s checkpoint inhibitor, nivolumab (OPDIVO), for the treatment of patients with resectable hepatic-limited metastatic colorectal cancer (mCRC).

 Bavarian Nordic’s CV301 is designed to create a T-cell response against the tumor antigens CEA and MUC1, which are overexpressed on multiple solid tumors, including colorectal cancers.
 Preclinical data supports the premise that CV301 is highly synergistic with checkpoint inhibitors and holds the potential to broaden their efficacy in cancers where monotherapy has been ineffective.

 The randomized, multiple-site, Phase 2 trial is being led by Darren Carpizo, M.D., Ph.D., the Director of the Liver Cancer and Bile Duct Cancer Program at Rutgers Cancer Institute, with material support from Bavarian Nordic and Bristol Myers Squibb.
 The study is expected to enroll 78 patients.
 Prior to surgical removal of their tumors, patients will be randomized to receive four cycles of either chemotherapy plus nivolumab or a combination of chemotherapy, nivolumab, and CV301.
 After resection, patients will continue receiving respective treatments in each study arm.
 Overall survival (OS) and several secondary measures will be evaluated in each arm.